For Expat Residents & Tourists

 8) Considering a Move to Costa Rica? (and Where to Settle):

-Understandably, emotions may be running high after the recent U.S. elections, but please take a deep breath.
-Moving to Costa Rica should never be an impulsive decision based on frustration with your home country.
+Understandably, emotions may be running high after the recent Canadian and U.S. elections, but please take a moment to calm yourself.
+Moving to Costa Rica should never be an impulsive decision made out of frustration with your home country.
 There’s a lot to consider, so start by taking at least a two-week trip around the country.
-Travel is safe, enjoyable, and offers plenty of variety.
-Whether by tour bus or rental car, get a feel for the country before making any major decisions.
+Travel is safe, enjoyable, and offers a wide variety of experiences.
+Whether by tour bus or rental car, take a chance to get a feel for the country before making any major decisions.
 Don’t decide to move here without first having your flip-flops on the ground.

 For more details: